Avenues of available funding

 - platforms related to scholarly journals and journals themselves.

-For a complete list and descriptions of direct costs of research and research-related activities that SSHRC considers eligible for funding, please consult the Use of Grant Funds section of the Tri-Agency Financial Administration Guide.
+For a complete list and descriptions of direct costs of research and research-related activities that SSHRC considers eligible for funding, consult the Principles governing appropriate use of grant funds section of the Tri-Agency Guide on Financial Administration.